Piggy bak with money flowing out representing mediation cost vs court cost

 Can Mediation Help When Siblings Disagree About the Family Business?

 Why do siblings clash in business?
 Family businesses often mix the past, competition, control, personal history with the future and professional decisions.
-That’s a recipe for conflict.
-You may have different work styles, expectations, or opinions on how the business should run—or who should run it.
-Common sibling conflicts include: How does mediation help resolve these disputes?
-Does it actually …
+That’s a recipe for sibling conflict in a family business setting.
+Sibling conflict can arise when you have different work styles, expectations, or opinions on how the business should run—or who should run it.
+Common sibling conflicts include: …

 Mediator helping business partners in early-stage conflict resolution